 If you’re selling your home in Massachusetts or New Hampshire, it’s a good idea to know the costs upfront so you won’t be surprised at the closing table.
 Home sellers can expect to pay for such things as deed preparation, and in Massachusetts, a Title V Certificate if there’s a septic system, and a smoke detector certificate.

-Many home sellers don’t realize they also have to pay a real estate transfer tax in Massachusetts and New Hampshire when they sell their home.
+Many home sellers don’t realize they also have to pay a real estate transfer tax when they sell their home.
 Most states have some kind of real estate transfer tax.
 It’s sometimes called a “stamp tax” because years ago an actual embossed stamp had to be placed on the document to show that the tax had been paid.
 Adhesive stamps are now used on the document.
 Other names for this tax include deed stamp, excise tax, document stamp, and conveyance tax.

 How is the Transfer Tax Paid?

-In Massachusetts the closing attorney will collect on the HUD Settlement Statement and pay the tax for you when they record the Deed at the Registry of Deeds in the county where the property is located.
+In Massachusetts, the closing attorney will collect on the HUD Settlement Statement and pay the tax for you when they record the Deed at the Registry of Deeds in the county where the property is located.
 For a full list of the Registry of Deeds offices in Massachusetts, visit the Secretary of the Commonwealth of Massachusetts website.

 In New Hampshire, the closing attorney will collect and pay the tax for you when they record the Deed at the Registry of Deeds in the county where the property is located.
 Visit the New Hampshire County Registries of Deeds website to find the Registry of Deeds for each county.
-Remember to expect this when selling your home in Massachusetts or New Hampshire.